strelokFun/StableA7Linux/README.md

-StableA7Linux for iOS10.3.3
+# StableA7Linux for iOS10.3.3

 I come here to release you my beta of the StableA7 port for Linux

-Warning: apparently doesn't work on iPads (in momments), only iPhones

 Is downgrade for iOS10.3.3 in A7 idevices